gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 The type of the [EPCIS event](https://ref.gs1.org/epcis/EPCISEvent) to be used for the EPCIS Origin Declaration Event is an [ObjectEvent](https://ref.gs1.org/epcis/ObjectEvent).

-Each EPCIS event relates to one specifc product.
+Each EPCIS event relates to one specific product.

 The following table defines the content of the EPCIS Origin Declaration Event: